siberoloji/siberoloji.github.io/content/en/docs/howtos/linuxmint/6-security-privacy/170-2025-03-03-how-to-set-up-intrusion-detection-with-cinnamon-desktop-on-linux-mint.md

 ---
 Linux Mint, with its Cinnamon desktop environment, is a popular choice for users seeking a stable, user-friendly, and visually appealing operating system.
 While Linux is generally considered more secure than other operating systems, no system is entirely immune to threats.
 Intrusion detection is a critical component of any security strategy, helping you monitor and respond to unauthorized access or malicious activities on your system.

-In this blog post, we’ll walk you through the process of setting up intrusion detection on Linux Mint with the Cinnamon desktop environment.
+In this article, we’ll walk you through the process of setting up intrusion detection on Linux Mint with the Cinnamon desktop environment.
 We’ll cover the basics of intrusion detection, the tools you can use, and step-by-step instructions to configure and manage your system’s security.

 ---